Oskar-Burger/readrules/README.md

 update --
 by 'idiosyncratic' we mean that this was written for a specific purpose - cleaning and merging files from a large comparative project.
 It was not written with generalization in mind.
-You might even say it wasn't written with anyone in mind other than the immediate user.
+You might even say it wasn't written with anyone in mind other than the immediate user and this particular project.

-That said, a lot of the content could be useful for other projects.
+That said, a lot of the content could be useful for other projects where cleaning data based on a data dictionary or performing complex merges would be useful.

 Note - the file structure has to be:
  - readrules in root directory